sinch/sinch-java-sms/README.md

 in your terminal.
 The project will then be compiled and tested before finally being installed in your local repository.

 We recommend enabling annotation processing in your IDE https://immutables.github.io/apt.html.

+## Sinch REST SMS API 1.1.6 to 1.1.7 Migration guide

+In version 1.1.7 MMS messages support was added  into the library, which will require code changes if you want to upgrade.

+1. Methods of ApiConnection for fetching or cancelling batches are returning MtBatchResult now, which you could cast to either MtBatchMmsResult or MtBatchSmsResult depending on message type;

+2. RecipientDeliveryReport which is returned by ApiConnection.fetchDeliveryReport, you could cast to RecipientDeliveryReportSms or RecipientDeliveryReportMms depending on message type;

+3. BatchDeliveryReport.Status is not inner class anymore and could be used as Status;

 ## License